lavague-ai/LaVague/docs/docs/lavague-qa/quicktour.md

 ```

 ### Define feature file
-In this example, we will use an example feature file that adds test coverage for Cart item removal, a critical component of the Amazon Cart feature
+In this example, we will use an example feature file that adds test coverage for Cart item removal, a critical component of the Amazon Cart feature.

 ```gherkin
 Feature: Cart